balder-dev/balder/doc/source/basics/execution_mechanism.rst

     @balder.fixture(level="session")
     def signal_balder_is_running():
-        # sets the information that balder is running now
+        # sets the information that Balder is running now
         notification.send("balder is running")
         yield
         notification.send("balder terminated")

 .. note::
-    Note that balder will collect only the ``balderglob.py`` file that is located directly in the working directory.
+    Note that Balder will collect only the ``balderglob.py`` file that is located directly in the working directory.
 If you want to separate your global elements, you can distribute your code but you have to import it in the global ``balderglob.py`` file.